Bradley Bell: Awards

-On January 14, 2015 CBS Television City, celebrating 7000 episodes of The Bold and The Beautiful, dedicated Studio 31 to Bell in honor of his work since the first day of the series.
+On January 14, 2015, CBS Television City, celebrating 7000 episodes of The Bold and the Beautiful, dedicated Studio 31 to Bell in honor of his work since the first day of the series.

 Personal life

-Bell married Colleen Bell (née Bradley) in October 1991 and they have 4 children.
+Bell married Colleen Clark Bradley in October 1991 and they have 4 children.
 They live in Holmby Hills, Los Angeles, California.
 According to the Center for Investigative Reporting, Bradley and Colleen Bell use "at least 2 million" gallons of water per year to irrigate their personal estate.